lucidrains/alphafold3-pytorch/README.md

 > WARNING: Downloading PDB can take up to 1TB of space.

+> NOTE: PDB also hosts snapshots on AWS: https://pdbsnapshots.s3.us-west-2.amazonaws.com/index.html.

+> TODO: Use a specific snapshot to make training reproducible.

 After downloading, you should have two directories formatted like this: https://files.rcsb.org/pub/pdb/data/assemblies/mmCIF/divided/ & https://files.rcsb.org/pub/pdb/data/structures/divided/mmCIF/
 ```bash